Preventative Care for Your Cat

 This worm is carried by mosquitoes and can be transmitted by a single bite from an infected mosquito.
 The worm travels in the blood stream and grows in the heart, which explains the name, ‘heartworm.’
 This worm then grows within the heart, filling up all the cavities, which affects how the heart works and can be fatal if not treated.

 For cats the easiest way to dose them is combined in with their monthly flea treatment as a spot on the back of the neck.
-At Morningside Vet Clinic we recommend revolution spot on for this as it covers a range of parasites including the heartworm in an easy on the back of the neck application monthly.
+At Morningside Vet Clinic we recommend Bravecto Plus or Revolution Plus spot on for this as it covers a range of parasites including the heartworm.

 Intestinal worms can be transmitted in a variety of ways, usually through direct contact with eggs or an animal with an active infestation.
-Even as puppies and kittens they can be carrying the worms transmitted in the mother milk.
-Young animals are so susceptible to the worms at Morningside Vet Clinic we recommend that they are wormed fortnightly between the ages of 6 and 12 weeks, and then monthly until they are 6 months old.
-Once your pet is older than 6 months it is 3 monthly for life.
+As puppies and kittens they can be carrying the worms transmitted in the mothers milk.
+At Morningside Veterinary clinic we recommend that your pet is wormed fortnightly between the ages of 6 and 12 weeks, and then monthly until they are 6 months old.
+Once your pet is older than 6 months, worming is every 3 months for life.

-Revolution covers most of the intestinal worms, but not tapeworm or the spirometra (referred to as hunter tapeworm).
+Revolution Plus or Bravecto Plus spot on covers most of the intestinal worms, but not tapeworm or the spirometra (referred to as hunter tapeworm).
 So in this case we would recommend you use Popantel, which is a tapeworm only tablet, every 3 months.
 A double dose is needed to treat the hunter tapeworm, however.

 There are many different ticks that can affect your pets, however the most dangerous one is the paralysis tick.
-This tick, as you may have guessed by the name, can paralyse your pet.
 As its poison relaxes the muscles, including those powering vital organs such as the heart and lungs, a paralysis tick bite can be fatal if left untreated.
-If you see any: weakness of limbs, unusual vocalisation, difficulty breathing, difficulty in keeping food down or other signs of distress, please bring your pet to Morningside Vet Clinic straight away!
+If you see any: weakness of limbs, unusual vocalization, difficulty breathing, difficulty in keeping food down or other signs of distress, please bring your pet to Morningside Vet Clinic straight away!

 TICKS ARE AN ALL YEAR ROUND PROBLEM!!
 Some people believe that they only come around in the warmer months, but we see tick cases throughout the year